basetenlabs/truss/docs/create/mlflow.md

 ### Create an in-memory model

 This is the part you want to replace with your own code.
-We are creating a super simple logistic regression model, but you can package any MLFlow model as a Truss.
+We are creating a super simple logistic regression model, but you can package any MLflow model as a Truss.

 ```python
 import mlflow